geraldaddey/geraldaddey/README.md

-Perfect — thanks for sharing your README!

-Here’s what I’ll do based on your request:
-✅ Rename “AI & Co-Intelligence” → “Artificial Intelligence”
-✅ Add Vercel AI SDK and similar tools (like LangChain, LlamaIndex, and OpenDevin) under that section

-Here’s your updated version 👇

-⸻

 Hi, I’m Gerald Addey

 I’m a software developer passionate about learning, experimenting, and developing tools that make technology more intuitive and impactful for people.

-⸻

 About Me
 	•	Exploring the integration of AI technologies into modern web and mobile applications